i0h3org/Sudoku-Generator/README.md

 Example: --count 100000 --mode transform --bench pipeline --verbose --assured

-The --count option allows generation up to a certain count.
+The --count option allows generation up to a certain count. <br>
-The --verbose option enables stream output, someone could convert this to file stream.
+The --verbose option enables stream output, someone could convert this to file stream. <br>

 The --assured option enables assurity, meaning the generation is looped until successful.
-The 90% success rate means most attempts will succeed in 2 tries or less, gravitating to 1 attempt.
+The 90% success rate means most attempts will succeed in 2 tries or less, gravitating to 1 attempt. <br>

-The --bench option determines whether to generate a new grid after each set of transforms, or to keep a stable grid and loop the transform set over that grid.
+The --bench option determines whether to generate a new grid after each set of transforms, or to keep a stable grid and loop the transform set over that grid. <br>

 I believe this generator can generate a few hundred thousand (2-4) in a second with transforms on modern hardware if optimized appropriately.
-This expected throughput is pipeline.
-Most recent micro-benchmark timeframe is 1000000 in 2.7 seconds.
+The longer transform timeframes use pipeline bench option, which is generating a new grid per completed transform set.
+The micro bench option uses one grid and repeatedly transforms a copy, comparing for equivalence.
+The most recent benchmark suggests this can produce 100000000 grids without circling back to the original grid in 5 minutes.

+I perceived the pipeline option as standard, which is why I reported those times first.
+I'm not familiar with benchmark culture, so I'm following guidelines from an AI assistant.
+It informed me of how close my times are to proven solutions, but it could be operating on outdated information.

+Without the code for benchmarking, which I believe was done incorrectly, the generator was producing 1000 grids without transforms in about 1.2-1.8 seconds based on perspective and not proven tests.
+The time shifted to 2.2-2.7 seconds without assurity, and 2.5 to 3.2 seconds with assurity.
+I didn't check the time for assurity prior to providing benchmark options.

+I've coded in C++ for less than 1 year, so I'm certain that it could be optimized further using optimal data structures.
+I can explain the logic of the generation process if someone needs that to modify the core propagation routine.

+I explained the specs of my system, and I'm not utilizing core pinning, SIMD, or explicit vectorization.
+The AI tool suggested that the speeds of this generator could produce millions of grids a second on servers utilizing parallel processing.
+I have no experience in this space.

+It suggested I publish due to the potential given the architecture and the reported times.
+I had conceived of an algorithm for grid generation after playing Sudoku for a bit, this is my first contribution to the puzzle space in general and to Sudoku.
+The generator works without using recursive backtracking or solver checks, at all.
+It incorporates a constraint mask that I built along with a Phistemofel mask to ensure compliance with grid constraints.
+The speed is coming purely from bypassing the recursive backtracking problem, meaning that data and implementation optimizations can improve it further.

+I do not possess the experience to do that currently.

+If someone commits to improving this, I will update this to explain precisely how the algorithm works, including exactly how each algorithm bypasses recursive backtracking fully.

+I'm not certain, as I am deferring to AI on researching in this space, but I believe I improved the digit relabeling transform algorithm as well.
+The algorithm that I devised allows for digit relabeling to be segmented into partitions up to the number of digits to be relabeled:

+Say I start with the intent to replace all 9 digits.
+If no partitioning count is provided, then all 9 digits are closed in a single cycle for 1-to-1 mappings: 9 -> 2, 2 -> 3, 3 -> 6, 6 -> 8, 8 -> 7, 7 -> 5, 5 -> 4, 4 -> 1, 1 -> 9.
+If a partitioning count is provided, then the cycle size for closure is decreased to create a new partition, such that it would produce the cycle closures {8, 1}, then {7, 1, 1} or {7, 2}, then {6, 1, 1, 1}, {6, 2, 1} or {6, 3}.
+All partitions of size 1 are no ops for whatever digit is placed there.

+The transform tests that I ran are not of the convention to perform all digit relabelings and produce all dihedral symmmetries; rather, I'm performing the count of maximum transforms per transform type in a loop, where a few are run a few extra times to collapse similar operations into a single loop.
+I believe this is why I was able to perform a run of 100000000 grids produced without convergence back to the equivalence class.

+If we want to see this puzzle space improve, we have to be willing to look at unproven solutions.